YCX81/OLED_I2C/README.md

 ### English Version ReadMe

 #### Project Analysis
-This project is designed to control an OLED display using an STM32 microcontroller (specifically STM32F103C8T6), with the U8g2 library handling graphical display tasks.
+This project is designed to control an OLED display using STM32F103C8T6, with the U8g2 library handling graphical display tasks.

 #### Key Components:
 1. **OLED Display**: Based on the SSD1306 chip, it communicates with the STM32 via I2C.